Microsoft mobile services: Office Mobile

-Microsoft Office Mobile (previously Pocket Office) was originally launched in 1998 with Windows CE v1.0, it's a suite of applications that comes bundled with the Windows Phone and has separately downloadable versions for iOS and Android, and was previously available for Windows Mobile and Symbian.
+Microsoft Office Mobile (previously Pocket Office) was originally launched in 1998 with Windows CE v1.0, it is a suite of applications that comes bundled with the Windows Phone and has separately downloadable versions for iOS and Android, and was previously available for Windows Mobile and Symbian.

 Microsoft Office Mobile has 4 core applications which are Microsoft Word Mobile, Microsoft Excel Mobile, Microsoft PowerPoint Mobile, and Microsoft OneNote Mobile, besides the core applications Office Mobile offers separately downloadable versions of Teams, SharePoint, the Microsoft Lens(Formerly Office Lens), the Office Remote, and Microsoft Office 365 apps.

 In 2014, Microsoft acquired Acompli, a company that developed an email and calendar application for Android and iOS which was rebranded as Outlook Mobile.
 In October 2015 Microsoft announced that another acquisition, Sunrise Calendar would be integrated into the Outlook Mobile application.
-After Sunrise Calendar's features are integrated Microsoft announced that it would discontinue the application but that it's still available for download in Google Play, and the App Store before its official discontinuation.
+After Sunrise Calendar's features are integrated Microsoft announced that it would discontinue the application but that it is still available for download in Google Play, and the App Store before its official discontinuation.

 Office Sway currently has an iOS and Windows 10 app, with a Windows 10 Mobile in development.